 - One radiating common mode current on the outside of the screening, running from the feed point backwards to the antenna choke.

-The coax outer conductor is kept isolated from the inner conductor, and connected nowhere.
-The current at the screening skin layer (Skin2) differential mode circuit will jump to the outside common mode circuit, where it is radiated..
+The current at the screening skin layer (Skin2) differential mode circuit will then jump to the outside common mode circuit, where it is radiated.

-As the feedpoint is electrically open, the dipole center construction is very light, needs no housing, but static charges onto the wire part must be discharged to ground elsewhere.
-See water proofing.
+As the antenna feed point is electrically open, static charges onto the wire part must be discharged to ground at the antenna connection of the transmitter.

 On 80m the 40m long antenna is a half wave long, has a low VSWR into 50 Ohms, and probably needs no extra matching.

 On 40m the antenna is a full wave long, and has a high feed point impedance (over 1 kOhm).
 The VSWR in the 50 ohms coax cable then becomes very high.
 But the cable losses are still low, due to the relatively low operating frequency.

 At the transmitter side of the coax cable, the impedance can be anything then, depending on the total length of the coax cable and the working frequency.

 When the TOTAL electrical length of the coax (antenna + feeder) for the used frequency is an odd number of 1/4 wave lengths, the coax line can act as an impedance transformer.
 A high antenna feed point impedance will be transformed to very low impedance at the transmitter site and vice versa.